hossein1387/riscv_workshop/ToolSetup/README.md

     docker pull hossein1387/opensource_hw

-The image file is around 600MB so it takes some time to download the it.
+The image file is around 600MB so it takes some time to download it.
 After that, you should be able to run it using the following command:

     docker run -it hossein1387/opensource_hw